traefik/traefik/docs/user-guide/kubernetes.md

 ## Deploy Træfik using Helm Chart

+!!! note
+    The Helm Chart is maintained by the community, not the Traefik project maintainers.

-Instead of installing Træfik via an own object, you can also use the Træfik Helm chart.
+Instead of installing Træfik via Kubernetes object directly, you can also use the Træfik Helm chart.

-This allows more complex configuration via Kubernetes [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configmap/) and enabled TLS certificates.

-Install Træfik chart by:
+Install the Træfik chart by:

 ```shell
 helm install stable/traefik
 ```

-For more information, check out [the doc](https://github.com/kubernetes/charts/tree/master/stable/traefik).
+For more information, check out [the documentation](https://github.com/kubernetes/charts/tree/master/stable/traefik).

-## Submitting An Ingress to the cluster.
+## Submitting an Ingress to the Cluster

 Lets start by creating a Service and an Ingress that will expose the [Træfik Web UI](https://github.com/containous/traefik#web-ui).